FREE SHIPPING on orders over $75 International: over $250

 If you have teas where you experienced interesting tastes or aromas gently peaking through, and you would like to see if they can be brought more to the surface – try brewing them in a silver teapot!

 Also, if you have teas that can be brewed multiple times, going past 10-15, try using a silver teapot.
-Silver is the type of material that has the highest thermal conductivity properties.
-At the same time, it is good at retaining heat due to low thermal emittance.
-Just make sure to pre-heat your silver teapot before brewing tea in it.
+Silver is the type of material with the highest thermal conductivity.
+Make sure to preheat your silver teapot before brewing tea in it.

 silver gongfu teapot